apptainer/singularity-userdocs/quick_start.rst

 .. code-block:: none

-    $ singularity build ubuntu.sif library://ubuntu
+    $ apptainer build ubuntu.sif library://ubuntu

-    $ singularity build lolcow.sif docker://godlovedc/lolcow
+    $ apptainer build lolcow.sif docker://godlovedc/lolcow

-Unlike ``pull``, ``build`` will convert your image to the latest Singularity image format after downloading it.
+Unlike ``pull``, ``build`` will convert your image to the latest apptainer image format after downloading it.
 ``build`` is like a “Swiss Army knife” for container creation.
 In addition to downloading images, you can use ``build`` to create images from other images or from scratch using a :ref:`definition file <definition-files>`.
-You can also use ``build`` to convert an image between the container formats supported by Singularity.
-To see a comparison of Singularity definition file with Dockerfile, please see: :ref:`this section <sec:deffile-vs-dockerfile>`.
+You can also use ``build`` to convert an image between the container formats supported by apptainer.
+To see a comparison of apptainer definition file with Dockerfile, please see: :ref:`this section <sec:deffile-vs-dockerfile>`.

 .. _cowimage: